 Dr. Erika Montague, Ocean Technologist

 Dr. Erika Montague is an ocean technologist with a fascination for the wonders of the deep sea.
-Entranced by bioluminescence as a student, she embarked on a graduate degree in marine biology, emerging with a Ph.D. from Johns Hopkins University.
-Joining expeditions to remote locations and diving aboard deep-diving submersibles, Montague was soon hooked on exploration of the ocean.
-Through these experiences, she realized that to better understand the deep-sea ecosystem would require access to instruments that did not yet exist; Montague set about developing skills in marine engineering.
-While at Harbor Branch Oceanographic Institution and Monterey Bay Aquarium Research Institute, she helped develop a low-light, deep-sea observatory; developed undersea lander vehicles; and invented an autonomous tissue sampler for collection of DNA from deep-sea fishes.
+Entranced by bioluminescence and exploration, she earned a Ph.D. in oceanography from Johns Hopkins University.
+Joining expeditions to remote locations and diving aboard deep-diving submersibles, Montague realized that to better understand the deep-sea ecosystem would require access to instruments that did not yet exist, so she set about developing skills in marine engineering.
+While at Harbor Branch Oceanographic Institution and Monterey Bay Aquarium Research Institute, she helped develop a low-light, deep-sea observatory and undersea lander vehicles and invented an autonomous tissue sampler for collection of DNA from deep-sea fishes.
 Montague now serves as the director of science and technology at OceanGate Inc. She is also a submersible pilot and consultant on several ocean exploration projects.
-During the DEEPSEA CHALLENGE expedition, Montague will be working with the lander and submersible teams, helping to maintain and deploy scientific instruments and sampling devices.
+During the DEEPSEA CHALLENGE expedition, Montague worked with the lander and submersible teams, helping to maintain and deploy scientific instruments and sampling devices.
 Montague was honored to be part of this expedition, which she believes will ignite the passion of exploration in generations to come.

-Robby Seid is a self-taught engineer who helped to build—and now operates—DEEPSEA CHALLENGE’s lander vehicles.
+Robby Seid is a self-taught engineer who helped to build and operated DEEPSEA CHALLENGE’s lander vehicles.
 Seid had just returned from his summer job—commercially fishing for salmon in Bristol Bay, Alaska—when he met engineer Kevin Hardy at a UCSD function.
 Hardy had recently commenced building the landers and recognized Seid’s potential to assist with the project.
 Three weeks later Seid was building deep-sea landers for James Cameron, and several months after that he found himself on the DEEPSEA CHALLENGE expedition.
-He has a B.A in environmental studies from UCSC.
+He has a B.A. in environmental studies from UCSC.
 When not at work Seid loves to travel.

 ROV Quasar Team